 Colleen Campbell will deliver the keynote OA2020 and Alternative Publishing Models and participating in a panel discussion on the Transition to Open Access – Re-organizing the Payment Streams, moderated by Beate Eellend, Open Access Coordinator, National Library of Sweden, with Wilhelm Widmark, Library Director, Stockholm University; Lisbeth Söderqvist, Analyst, Swedish Research Council; and Mikael Laakso, Associate Professor, Hanken School of Economics.

-For librarians and staff looking to take pro-active steps to accelerate the transition of scholarly communications to open access.
+For librarians and consortia staff looking to take pro-active steps to drive the transition of scholarly communications to open access.

 - Current open access landscape